Vagus Nerve Stimulator

 not common.
 But they may include:

-The most common complication of a VNS once it is in use is hoarseness.
+The most common complication of a VNS once it's in use is hoarseness.
 Other, less

 frequent problems are:

 Most VNS side effects will improve or resolve with adjustment of the VNS settings.